jayfk/statuspage/README.md

     Name: mystatuspage
     Systems, eg (Website,API): Website, CDN, API

 *Please note: This will generate a new repo under that name.
-Make sure it doesn't exist.*
+Make sure it doesn't exist already.*

 The command takes a couple of seconds to run.
 Once ready, it will output links to the issue tracker and your new status page.